DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/IRF3205-motor-board-setup.md

 Command Station or at least have all the parts you need as listed above.

-If you need instructions on how to install the Arduino Motor Shield, see `Arduino Motor Shield Assembly </ex-commandstation/diy/assembly>`{.interpreted-text role="doc"}
+If you need instructions on how to install the Arduino Motor Shield, see `Arduino Motor Shield Assembly </ex-commandstation/diy/assembly>`

 Tinkerers will use their existing motor shield for PROG and replace the MAIN output with one of the outputs of this board.
-Engineers can skip to `reference/hardware/motorboards/IRF3205-motor-board-setup:Replacing (Use both IRF3205 outputs to control MAIN and PROG)`{.interpreted-text role="ref"} to see how to modify the board so that just the IRF3205 can manage both tracks.
+Engineers can skip to `reference/hardware/motorboards/IRF3205-motor-board-setup:Replacing (Use both IRF3205 outputs to control MAIN and PROG)` to see how to modify the board so that just the IRF3205 can manage both tracks.

 ## What Tinkerers Are Going to Do (Upgrade)